-Drug courts are specialized court docket programs that target criminal defendants and offenders, juvenile offenders, and parents with pending child welfare cases who have alcohol and other drug dependency problems.
-These programs emerged during the late 1980s and early 1990s in response to a growing number of drug offender arrests and prosecutions that overwhelmed the capacity of courts to process such cases.
+As provided in the National Institute of Justice's Overview of Drug Courts article, drug courts are specialized court docket programs that target criminal defendants and offenders, juvenile offenders, and parents with pending child welfare cases who have alcohol and other drug dependency problems.

 Visit the following pages for additional information and resources produced or sponsored by the Office of Justice Programs and other federal sources: